WokeCode/DistributedSystemsTeam8/README.md

 # DistributedSystemsTeam8
-Repository for group projects, for Distributed Systems 2023, to setup reboot and startup commands enter 'chmod +x SHUTDOWN.sh', 'chmod +x REBOOT.sh' and 'chmod +x STARTUP.sh' in terminal at repo directory.
+Repository for group projects, for Distributed Systems 2023.

+In order to use the kubernetes implementations in Project1 and Project2: Setup reboot and startup commands enter 'chmod +x SHUTDOWN.sh', 'chmod +x REBOOT.sh' and 'chmod +x STARTUP.sh' in terminal at repo directory.
 On startup enter './STARTUP.sh' in terminal window, and on reboot './REBOOT.sh'

 ## SETUP (linux)